 What is Epilepsy?: Epilepsy is the world’s most common serious brain disorder and is characterised by spontaneous, recurrent seizures.

-Epilepsy is a common neurological condition affecting up to 1-2% of the population.
-Although it is more likely to be diagnosed in childhood or senior years, it is not confined to any age group, sex, or race and can be diagnosed at any age.
+Who does it affect?: Although it is more likely to be diagnosed in childhood or senior years, it is not confined to any age, intelligence, gender, or race.

 Learn about basic brain functions and different types of seizures.